Hepatitis C Tools and Support, All in One Place.

 - have ever taken any medicine to treat hepatitis C virus infection

 - are receiving phototherapy

 - are of East Asian descent

 - are breastfeeding.
-It is not known if OLYSIO™ passes into your breast milk.
-You and your healthcare provider should decide if you will take OLYSIO™ or breastfeed.
+It is not known if OLYSIO® passes into your breast milk.
+You and your healthcare provider should decide if you will take OLYSIO® or breastfeed.
 You should not do both.

-What are the most common side effects of OLYSIO™?
+What are the possible side effects of OLYSIO®?

-- The most common side effects of OLYSIO™ when used in combination with peginterferon alfa and ribavirin include skin rash, itching, nausea.
+- The most common side effects in combination with Peg-IFN-alfa and RBV are skin rash, itching, and nausea.